python/cpython/Doc/library/shutil.rst

-   Return disk usage statistics about the given path as a :term:`named tuple` with the attributes *total*, *used* and *free*, which are the amount of total, used and free space, in bytes.
-On Windows, *path* must be a directory; on Unix, it can be a file or directory.
+   Return disk usage statistics about the given path as a :term:`named tuple` with the attributes *total*, *used* and *free*, which are the amount of total, used and free space, in bytes. *path* may be a file or a directory.

    .. versionadded:: 3.3